 Excelsior series sounds close to the heirloom type, being tall and one that I am going to definitely get for my garden.

-They start to germinate, just sit there for the winter and then come up in Spring.
+They will stay there over winter and come up the following Spring.

 I love getting different colors and varieties, and they typically cross pollinate so the following years I never know what to expect.